kapowaz/html_validations/README.md

       <label for="user_registration_password">Enter a password</label>
       <input type="password" id="user_registration_password" name="password"
         data-validation-presence
-        data-validation-identical="password_confirmation"
+        data-validation-confirmation="password_confirmation"
         data-validation-presence-message="You need to enter a password"
-        data-validation-identical-message="Password and confirmation need to be the same">
+        data-validation-confirmation-message="Password and confirmation need to be the same">

       <label for="user_registration_password_confirmation">Enter the same password again</label>
       <input type="password" id="user_registration_password_confirmation" name="password_confirmation"
         data-validation-presence
-        data-validation-identical="password"
+        data-validation-confirmation="password"
-        data-validation-presence-message="You need to confirm your password by typing it again here" data-validation-identical-message="Password and confirmation need to be the same">
+        data-validation-presence-message="You need to confirm your password by typing it again here" data-validation-confirmation-message="Password and confirmation need to be the same">

       <input type="submit" value="Register">
     </form>